tabletenniser/claude-code-slack-bot/README.md

 ## Features

-- 🤖 Direct message support - chat with the bot privately
+- 🤖 Smart interaction modes - responds in DMs, specific channels, or when tagged
 - 💬 Thread support - maintains conversation context within threads
 - 🔄 Streaming responses - see Claude's responses as they're generated
 - 📝 Markdown formatting - code blocks and formatting are preserved